 Students will learn the fundamentals of peer education theory and practice.
 Students explore root causes of violence against women and LGBTQIA+ populations using theoretical frameworks from queer studies, intersectional feminism, and public health.
 Students will then choose to facilitate workshops on healthy relationships, interpersonal violence prevention, or supporting LGBTQIA+ populations through interrupting heterosexism and cissexism in everyday life.
 While no prerequisites are required, students will ideally have an interest in education and facilitation.

 This is an introductory course designed to expose students to the topics of peer education and facilitation, root causes of violence against marginalized populations, and prevention and bystander intervention techniques.

 This is an experiential learning course, where students get credit for delivering workshops.

-- "Lets Talk About Sex & Pizza Workshops" in the Fall
+- "Lets Talk About Sex & Pizza: Creating a Culture of Consent" Workshops in the Fall

 - Interpersonal Violence prevention Workshops for Athletics in the Spring and through-out the year

 - Supporting LGBTQIA+ Students workshops through-out the year